Skip to content

 Content type blocks are stories.
 An example of a content type block would be a post, article, or page.
 Every blank Storyblok space comes with a page content type.

 Nestable blocks are children of other blocks.
 An example of a nestable block would be text, image, or hero.
-They are dynamic building blocks to create rich content layouts.
+They are dynamic building blocks used to create rich content layouts.

 To create a new block, open the Block Library, select + New Block, and choose the type.